 “How do we get there?”

 - Bargain in good faith.
 Be realistic about what you can do and how you will be perceived by your creditor in terms of your ability to pay.
 Creditors and their attorneys are not foolish.
 Sometimes, as part of their strategy once they receive what they’d consider a “low-ball” offer they will ask for proof of income and assets such as payroll stubs, tax returns, bank records, etc. They may do title searches of land and vehicle records.
 If they think you can pay more than you are offering it is doubtful they’ll accept a low offer.
 However, there are often strategies that can be used to better position you in reference to the perception of your ability to pay.

 - Think about what you want.
 Are there other issues besides just the money owed?
 Perhaps there are co-signers you want to protect?
 Is there collateral involved and is the title and/or disposition of it an important issue to you?
 Terms in reference to considerations like those need to be a part of the bargain.

 - Have you considered the tax consequence?
 Debt that is forgiven, under most circumstances, is considered income for tax purposes.
 Your tax advisor can help you with that issue.

 - Use an experienced attorney to help you negotiate.
-More likely than not I’m going to more effective a negotiator than you are.
+More likely than not I’m going to be a more effective negotiator than you are.
 My letterhead has weight that yours does not.
 Considering my long career as a bankruptcy lawyer the creditor attorneys are aware that I am not hesitant to file a bankruptcy case if they don’t take a proposal from my office seriously.
-There, of course, is no guarantee and no one can force anyone to settle anything if they aren’t inclined to do so.
-But, if they get a letter from me about a settlement proposal they know it is a serious offer and if not acted on (if they’ve got any inclination to settle the debt at all) that a bankruptcy filing is a probably to follow and in that case they’ll most likely get nothing.
+If they get a letter from me about a settlement proposal they know it is a serious offer and if not acted on (if they’ve got any inclination to settle the debt at all) that a bankruptcy filing is a probably to follow and in that case they’ll likely get nothing.